vaywick/sa-pinns-tdd/README.md

 ### Beam equations

-SA-PINNs-TDD using single subdomain accurately models Euler-Bernoulli and Timoshenko beam dynamics in Euler–Bernoulli-new and Timoshenko-new folders, overcoming the limitations reported in prior studies with their proposed SA-PINNs.
+SA-PINNs-TDD using single subdomain accurately models Euler-Bernoulli and Timoshenko beam dynamics in Euler–Bernoulli-new and Timoshenko-new folders, overcoming the limitations reported in prior studies with their proposed SA-PINNs [Engineering Applications of Artificial Intelligence 133 (2024) 108085].

 # Framework

 SA-PINNs-TDD are implemented using either the TensorFlow or PyTorch frameworks.